 So assuming all 1 millions shares are sold out instantly, that means Company A suddenly receive extra $1 million, IN ADDITION to its original worth.
 If the business do well next year says its worth becomes $2 million, divided by the 1 million shares it issued.
 Each share is worth $2 now.
 So you have gain 100% profit from $1 to $2.

-So Stock Market consists of a list of businesses
+So Stock Market consists of a list of businessesthat have been proven having substainable growth in the past,and relatively having large net worth.

 So Bank buy stocks directly from stock market too as if it lends the money out.
 Where else but stock market which already have so many 'good' businesses for them to lend their money to.
 And usually get a much better than BLR return - if they continously choose the right stocks.